ctreffe/alfred/README.md

 ## A note on the version number

-Alfred3 is currently at version 1.x.x, because it is already in use for research at the University of Göttingen.
+Alfred3 is currently at version 1.x.x, because it is already in use for research.
 However, it does currently lack comprehensive documentation and automatic unit testing.
 Also, some of its most powerful extensions are not currently publicly available.
 If you want to use it, please contact us via alfred@psych.uni-goettingen.de

 ## Installation